Last updated 06/09/21

 - Working Time Regulations 1998 (Amended): Governing working hours in the workplace setting maximum working hours, rest periods, rest breaks, and shift work, including additional provision for young workers.

-The Future of the Health and Safety at Work Act
+The future of the Health and Safety at Work Act

 Whilst many of the provisions within health and safety legislation in the UK have come from EU directives, they have been written into UK law.
 We shouldn’t see much by way of fundamental changes as a result of withdrawing from the EU.
 Additionally, changes to health and safety legislation which arise in order to meet the needs of the changing workplace are introduced by the HSE.
-Information on anticipated changes is listed here.